JT8D-17/XLua-Utils-for-X-Plane/README.md

 As of version 12.00, X-Plane does not support complex automatic mixture controllers as found, for example on [Pratt & Whitney R-1830 type engines](https://www.enginehistory.org/Piston/P&W/R-1830/r-1830.shtml) of Douglas DC-3s and C-47s.
 These automatic controllers, in their "Auto Lean" and "Auto Rich" modes, automatically set the fuel mixture based on altitude to attain a specific [air-fuel-ratio](https://en.wikipedia.org/wiki/Air%E2%80%93fuel_ratio), easing crew workload and ensure maximum power or fuel saving.

-Xlua Utils has an automixture utility modeled after the R-1830's mixture controller with the following modes:
+XLuaUtils has an automixture utility modeled after the R-1830's mixture controller with the following modes:
 - Manual: Manual mixture control
 - Idle Cutoff: Turns off the engine(s)
 - Auto Lean: Lean mixture (default air-fuel-ratio: 16.5) for fuel economy during cruise